 The Main Gate structure is about 12 meter high, and contains the carved statues of zuishin (guardians) on its right and left sides.
 They are protecting the shrine.
 On their backs there are inscriptions saying that they were carved in the 19th year of Keicho, which is 1614 A.D.

 With a height of about 13.6 meter, the Inner Shrine has an unusual shape.
 It is a two-storied building, each with its own roof.
 The first story has a roof which gently slopes downwards on four sides.
 It’s said that the roof was designed to resemble the shape of Mount Fuji.

 And the top story, with its asymmetrical gabled roof, might represent the celestial world where kami reside.
 They say that this type of two-storied shrine structure is very rare throughout Japan.
 And it is called the sengen-zukuri architectural style, which was named after this very shrine.

 Fujisan Hongu Sengen Taisha is about a 20-minute drive from the Fuji Interchange on the Tomei Expressway, or about a 18-minute drive from the Shin-Fuji Interchange on the Shin-Tomei Expressway.
 If you use a railway, it is about a 7-minute walk from Fujinomiya Station on the Minobu Line.

 Sengen Taisha Shrine is very close to Mt.
-Fuji World Heritage Centre.
-Shizuoka which is a museum introducing various aspects of Mt.
+Fuji World Heritage Centre, Shizuoka, which is a museum introducing various aspects of Mt.
 Fuji.
-Omiya Yokocho is just in front of the parking lot of Sengen Taisha is a collection of a couple of small eateries and you can try some of the local dishes there.
+Omiya Yokocho in front of the parking lot of Sengen Taisha is a collection of a couple of small eateries and you can try some of the local dishes there.
 And the mystical Wakutama Pond, the nation’s Special Natural Monument, is in the precinct of the shrine.
-If you drive north for about 21 minutes, you will arrive at Shiraito Falls which is another World Heritage Site in Fujinomiya City.
+If you drive north for about 21 minutes, you will arrive at Shiraito Falls, which is another World Heritage Site in Fujinomiya City.